Hlth 57A (Health 57A)

 is a one-unit class that is offered at De Anza College almost every quarter.

 The De Anza College class is designed to cover more than the minimum first aid.
-Students who need first aid knowledge for their De Anza programs (or who just want to learn first aid, as many of my students have wanted as parents, coaches, scout leaders) also get in-depth coverage of laws that apply to giving first aid and preparation to make a CPR/AED (cardiopulmonary resuscitation and automated external defibrillation) class easier.
+Students who need first aid knowledge for their De Anza programs (or who just want to learn first aid, as many of my students have wanted as parents, coaches, scout leaders) also get in-depth coverage of laws that apply to giving first aid which makes a CPR/AED (cardiopulmonary resuscitation and automated external defibrillation) class easier.

 HLTH57A students who have gone on take EMT training and lifeguard training